Novu Wellness Mental Health

 Therapy for Pure O (Including Exposure and Response Prevention)

 Cognitive Behavioral Therapy (CBT) is also helpful.
-It teaches you how to handle your thoughts in a healthier way and is often used to treat both OCD and high-functioning depression.
+It teaches you how to handle your thoughts more healthily and is often used to treat both OCD and high-functioning depression.

 Medications for Pure O